Your Identity

 3 Your Feelings and Emotions

 You might write things like happy, proud, empowered, and strong, or sad, anxious, and frustrated.
-By starting with a quick word that encapsulates that emotion for you, you will have a base from which you can expand.
+By starting with a quick word that encapsulates that emotion, you will have a base from which you can expand.
 You can leave it up to that, or you can grow the idea further.
 By being very clear about how a role makes you feel, you will understand which goals you need to set relative to that particular identity.

 Also, don’t worry if some roles give you conflicting emotions.
-Just think about being a parent: that’s the perfect example of a role where you sometimes find yourself at the end of a beautiful rainbow, while at other times you’re swimming aimlessly through stormy waters.
+Just think about being a parent; that’s the perfect example of a role where you sometimes find yourself at the end of a beautiful rainbow, while at other times, you’re swimming aimlessly through stormy waters.
 Document both and be very clear about which one is prevalent and which one affects you more.

 4 The Importance of Each Role

-Use the form to document in as much detail as you need to why each role is important to you.
+Use the form to document as much detail as you need to why each role is important to you.

 5 Priority